metomi/rose/sphinx/tutorial/rose/suites.rst

    #. **Install The Suite.**

-      Running :ref:`command-rose-suite-run` will cause the suite to be installed, validated and run.

       This suite is not ready to run yet but you can install it: Use the ``--local-install-only`` command-line option to install the suite on